basimkhajwal/LSD/README.md

 - [ ] Improve menu/title colours
 - [ ] Improve level select and pack select (make them look nicer)
 - [ ] Add smooth transitions between screens
 - [ ] Change GUI scale so it feels more comfortable on a smaller device
+- [ ] Write Android specific code to run ads
+- [ ] Add the ability to gain stars over a time period (day streaks)
+- [ ] Add ability to buy more stars (Android only again)
 - [ ] Create more levels

 #### Currently Working: